Military camouflage: Compromises

 While camouflage tricks are in principle limitless, both cost and practical considerations limit the choice of methods and the time and effort devoted to camouflage.
 Paint and uniforms must also protect vehicles and soldiers from the elements.
 Units need to move, fire their weapons and perform other tasks to keep functional, some of which run counter to camouflage.
 Camouflage may be dropped altogether.
 Late in the Second World War, the USAAF abandoned camouflage paint for some aircraft to lure enemy fighters to attack, while in the Cold War, some aircraft similarly flew with polished metal skins, to reduce drag and weight, or to reduce vulnerability to radiation from nuclear weapons.

 No single camouflage pattern is effective in all terrains.
 The effectiveness of a pattern depends on contrast as well as colour tones.
 Strong contrasts which disrupt outlines are better suited for environments such as forests where the play of light and shade is prominent, while low contrasts are better suited to open terrain with little shading structure.
 Terrain-specific camouflage patterns, made to match the local terrain, may be more effective in that terrain than more general patterns.
 However, unlike an animal or a civilian hunter, military units may need to cross several terrain types like woodland, farmland and built up areas in a single day.
 While civilian hunting clothing may have almost photo-realistic depictions of tree bark or leaves (indeed, some such patterns are based on photographs), military camouflage is designed to work in a range of environments.
 With the cost of uniforms in particular being substantial, most armies operating globally have two separate full uniforms, one for woodland/jungle and one for desert and other dry terrain.
-An American attempt at a global camouflage pattern for all environments (the 2004 UCP) was however withdrawn after a few years of service.
+An American attempt at a global camouflage pattern for all environments (the 2004 UCP) was produced, however after a few years of service it was withdrawn due to poor performance.
 On the other end of the scale are terrain specific patterns like the "Berlin camo", applied to British vehicles operating in Berlin during the Cold War, where square fields of various gray shades was designed to hide vehicles against the mostly concrete architecture of post-war Berlin.